 Students who receive scholarships but do not continue enrollment in the Counseling and Human Services program and complete their degrees in a timely manner will be obligated to repay their awards to the University and will be asked to sign a written agreement to this effect.

 Previous applicants for this scholarship may re-apply.
 First consideration, however, will be given to first-time applicants.

 Applications will be reviewed by a committee of academic leadership convened by the College of Arts & Sciences Dean’s Office for the sole purpose of reviewing and selecting applicants.

 The scholarship seeks to provide support for students who have demonstrated their ability and commitment to complete professional programs in human services and counseling.

 In addition to academic performance, factors to be considered in awarding scholarships include financial need, dedication to a career in human services and counseling, previous work experience in the field and volunteer activity or leadership.

 Scholarship assistance will never be provided in the form of direct payments of cash to students.
 Awards are instead made as credits to students’ accounts to cover the cost of tuition.
 Please note that NLU Scholarships only cover tuition charges and are not refundable to the student.

-The application form, essay, resume and letter of recommentation from a full-time faculty member in the Counseling and Human Services program must be submitted via e-mail to firstname.lastname@example.org by Monday, March 25, 2013.
+The application form, essay, resume and letter of recommentation from a full-time faculty member in the Counseling and Human Services program must have been submitted via e-mail to email@example.com by Friday, May 15, 2015 for the 2015-2016 scholarship.